apache/celeborn/docs/developers/trafficcontrol.md

 - `Low Watermark`, under which everything goes OK
 - `High Watermark`, when exceeds this, top users will be Congestion Controlled

-Celeborn uses `UserIdentifier` to identify users. `Worker` collects bytes pushed for each user in the last time window.
+Celeborn uses `UserIdentifier` to identify users. `Worker` collects bytes pushed from each user in the last time window.
 When used direct memory exceeds `High Watermark`, users who occupied more resources than the average occupation will receive `Congestion Control` message.